Dante (Devil May Cry): Casting

 In the first Devil May Cry game, Dante was voiced by Drew Coombs.
 Coombs was happy to be chosen to voice him, since it was his first job involving a video-game character, and he found the game's recording process fun.
 According to Coombs, he was offered a script for the job and was told that Devil May Cry was a "spin-off" of Resident Evil.
 He said that he did not wear anything special while playing the character and had basic storyboards in front of him when his movements were videotaped.
 Asked if he recognized himself in the character's actions, Coombs said that he could not think of anything in particular; his main job was to "bring [Dante] alive" with his voice.
-Matt Kaminsky voiced Dante in the sequel.

 Dante was voiced by Reuben Langdon, who also did motion capture for some scenes in Devil May Cry 3, 4 and 5.
 Langdon auditioned for the character four times before he was chosen.
 Although he played the first Devil May Cry game, he was not aware of the title's popularity.
 Before the release of Devil May Cry 3, Langdon said that fans were angry with the new teenage Dante's look.
 After its release, however, he said that the fans had come to enjoy the character's new incarnation.
 Langdon enjoyed his work on the game, saying that "it was one of the most difficult, frustrating and yet rewarding character of anyone I've ever played".
 As Langdon faced difficulties with the work, he was thankful towards cast director Mary Elizabeth McGlynn as well as Yutaka Maseba from ADR Production who helped him in the making of the game.
 He felt that he could enjoy the character even more in Devil May Cry 4.
+GamesRadar+ called Reuben Langdon the character's best voice actor, noting that the other two actors did not fit the character well.
+Anime News Network agreed, saying that he made the character far more likable in the anime series, despite flaws in the writing.
+IGN concurred, finding Langdon a better actor than Toshiyuki Morikawa because of his experience with the series.